bcuadraa/arduino_projects/README.md

 #### Project 8: "Digital Hourglass"

 ##### Main Idea:
 ###### This project serves as a timer.
 Our main character is a tilt sensor, which is a switch that opens or closes depending on its orientation.
-The switch provides an input to the board, which is in the form of
+The switch provides an input to the board in the form of how many milliseconds have passed since the last time an LED turned on.
+The purpose is to have a light turn on every 10 minutes, and since we have ten lights, it is a timer that works for up to an hour.

+##### Arduino Board:
+###### Once the board is connected to power and ground, connect the longer leg of the six LEDs to digital pins 2-7 and the shorter legs to ground using 220-ohm resistors.
+Then, connect one side of the tilt to power and the other side to ground using a 10-kilohm resistor.
+Finally, connect the tilt switch to digital pin 8.

 #### Helpful Links:
 ##### * [Arduino Starter Kit: English Projects Book](https://www.amazon.com/Arduino-Starter-Kit-English-Official/dp/B009UKZV0A/ref=sr_1_4?dchild=1&keywords=arduino+starter+kit&qid=1623788219&sr=8-4)